CGCookie/retopoflow/docs/v4/general.md

 - Auto-merging vertices
 - The retopology overlay
 - Fading inactive geometry
-- The theme for mesh components
+- The color and size of mesh components
 - Vertex creases
   - This enables pinning in Tweak and Relax
 - Object wireframes